7 benefits of walking to work

 Many that have been furloughed have recently returned to work, seeing a large increase of traffic on the roads once more.
 Previous government advice encouraged us to ditch public transport and walk to work - is that a habit you've kept up?
 If not, why not dig out your walking shoes and take to the pavements – the benefits on your mental and physical health from walking to work may surprise you.

 What are the key benefits of walking to work?

 Walking to work comes with a host of great benefits, and not just for the environment.
 Your body, mind and bank balance can all benefit too, so why not make this simple change and see what a difference it can make?
 Here are just a few benefits you can expect to see.

 1. Better physical fitness

 Walking is a great form of cardio exercise that doesn’t require sweating it out at the gym.
 If you walk fast enough to raise your heart rate, temperature and breathing, you can still reap the same kind of rewards as a run on the treadmill.
-After a while, you’ll find that you don’t feel as worn out when you arrive at work and can burn more energy than when you commute on public transport.
+After a while, you’ll find that you don’t feel as worn out when you arrive at work and can burn more energy than when you used to commute on public transport.

 2. Fewer health issues

 As with all other forms of exercise, walking can help you to stay in shape and, in turn, lower your risk of developing certain obesity-related conditions.
 From diabetes and coronary heart disease to high blood pressure and cholesterol, even a simple walk to work and back can strengthen your heart and help keep you healthy.

 If you’ve been known to complain about not having enough time to exercise, walking to work is a great solution.
 Rather than having to use some of your spare time to visit the gym or go for a run, exercise becomes a normal part of your everyday routine.
 Aside from cycling to work, there’s no more convenient way to exercise.